 When Mr. Jim Corbett got to know about this, he strategically planned to eliminate the tigress after the orders from government officials due to a severe incident.
 The tigress had snatched a 16-year-old girl in broad daylight near Champawat.

+Jim Corbett Leveraged Villagers to Shoot Down the Tigress.
 James, with the help of villagers, strategically organized a huge gathering of around 300 villagers who shouted loudly and even banged drums to bring the tigress out in the open.
 Once the tigress escaped from her hideout, Corbett shot her twice, once in the chest and the other time in the shoulder from about 20 feet away.
+This collaboration led to the death of the tigress and marked the end of a terrible time in the Kumaon and Champawat regions.

 Frequently Asked Questions (FAQs)